altocodenl/tagaway-mobile/tagaway/lib/readme.md

 # Tagaway Mobile

 ## TODO
-- Username to match log in username
-- Time header (both LocalView & UploadedView)
-   - On scroll, change selected months in header (Mono)
+- On scroll, change selected months in header
-   - When clicking on month, jump to relevant scroll position (Mono)
 ----------
+- When loading local pivs, check for existence and remove stale entries from pivMap
 - Dynamize you're looking at (more than two tags)
+- When clicking on month, jump to relevant scroll position (Mono)
 - Signup
    - Tighten up client-side validations for inputs (Mono)
    - Handle errors with snackbar (Tom)